steemit/whitepaper/whitepaper.md

 # Ways to Contribute

-This section outlines the ideas behind Steem and its rewards for people who provide meaningful and measurable contributions to the Steem community.
+This section outlines the concepts underlying Steem and its rewards for people who provide meaningful and measurable contributions to the Steem community.

 ## Capital Contributions

-There are two items a community can offer to attract capital: debt and ownership.
-Those who buy ownership profit when the community grows but lose if the community shrinks.
+In general, there are two items a community can offer to attract capital: debt and ownership.
+Those who buy ownership profit when the community grows and lose if the community shrinks.
 Those who buy debt are guaranteed a certain amount of interest but do not get to participate in any profits realized by the growth of the community.
-Both types of capital contributions are valuable to the growth of the community and value of its currency.
-Additionally there are two ways ownership can be held: liquid and vesting.
+Both types of capital contributions are valuable to the growth of the community and the value of its currency.
+Additionally, there are two ways ownership can be held: liquid and vesting.
 Vesting ownership makes a long-term commitment and cannot be sold for a minimum period of time.
+Liquid ownership requires no long-term commitment and can be sold at anytime.

 The Steem network calls these different asset classes Steem (STEEM), Steem Power (SP), and Steem Dollars (SBD).